Transforming Education Conference

 You are invited to join us on Saturday, March 13th, 2027, from 9:00 a.m. to 4:30 p.m., at Easthampton High School.

-This is the fifth of our conferences for PK-12 educators, pre-service teachers, school and district leaders, students, and community members in Western Massachusetts to gather and figure out together what it takes to create classrooms, schools, and communities where every young person can learn, belong, and thrive.
+This is the fifth of our social justice conferences for PK-12 educators, pre-service teachers, school and district leaders, students, and community members in Western Massachusetts to gather and figure out together what it takes to create classrooms, schools, and communities where every young person can learn, belong, and thrive.
 Youth are central to our conference and shape the experience in many ways, including through presentations, planning, and creating the vibes.

 thumbnail version of the Transforming Education for Social Justice conference